wazuh/wazuh/architecture/wm_office365/Readme.md

 ## Findings
-* Sensitive information can be detected (tenant_id, client_id, and client_secret or client_secret_path) into ossec.conf file, because is used as a plain text without obfuscation.
+* Sensitive information can be detected (tenant_id, client_id, and client_secret or client_secret_path) into agent.conf file, because is used as a plain text without obfuscation.
 This can lead to potential attacks and information theft.